miltonian/task-manager/README.md

 ## Steps to run this project:

-1. In Postgres, create 2 databases with the names...
+1. In Postgres, create 2 databases, password can be blank, with the following names...

 - task-manager
 - task-manager-test